 Step 1

-Consult the development officer (not mandatory, but recommended).
+Consult the planning officer (Optional, but recommended)

 Step 2